NETWAYS/ansible-collection-elasticstack/CONTRIBUTING.md

 * **One topic per pull request.** Touching several roles is fine when it is the same change in each of them, for example the same fix applied to beats, logstash, kibana and elasticsearch.
-What is hard to review is a pull request that bundles unrelated changes, because then a problem in one part holds up all the others.
+A pull request that bundles unrelated changes gets sent back.
-* **A description that says precisely what changes and why.** If the diff is the only place where the purpose can be found, the review is already too slow.
+* **A description that says precisely what changes and why.** This is required, not optional.
+A pull request whose purpose can only be reconstructed from the diff gets sent back.
 * **Evidence that it was tested**, against the new feature or fix and against what sits next to it.
 Please say which Elastic Stack release and which ansible-core version you tested with.